Encourage creativity and develop fine motor skills at home with arts and crafts. Here are 14 of the best budget art and craft supplies for kids.

-The only other tip I have is to keep your creative space tidy (she says as she gazes over den of trolls that is our house).
-A messy space is a turn off for adults and kids alike.
-Children will be more likely to engage with craft items if the place isn’t overwhelming and messy.
+But a messy space is a turn off for adults and kids alike.
+Children will be more likely to engage with craft items if their space isn’t overwhelming and messy.

 The great thing about these craft supplies (and process art in general) is you can put it out and let the kids go wild without having to stand over them and give them direction.

 But if you’re in need of a little inspiration, here are three wonderful books on children’s craft and creativity that I love and have found inspiring: